Feedback-Enhanced Online Multiple Testing with Applications to Conformal Selection: Real Data Applications

 \section{Real Data Applications}

-In this section, we evaluate our proposed methods on four real-world datasets, illustrating their practical benefits in diverse online decision-making tasks.
+In this section, we evaluate our proposed methods on four real-world datasets to illustrate their practical benefits in diverse online decision-making tasks.

 \begin{itemize} \item \textbf{Task 1: Online Candidate Screening.} The first task is real-time candidate screening for selecting the candidates who can get into the interview process.
-We use the recruitment dataset \citep{Candidate}, which contains $N=45,372$ candidates with 11 attributes including education status, handicapped or not and gender.
-The target binary variable is whether the candidate passes the job interview. \item \textbf{Task 2: High-Risk Diabetes Identification.} The second task focuses on health screening, where selecting individuals at high risk of diabetes is critical for early intervention.
-We use the diabetes health indicators dataset \citep{Healthcare_Diabetes_Data}, consisting of $N=70,692$ samples and 22 covariates including demographic attributes (e.g., sex, age, BMI), lifestyle-related features, and several binary health indicators.
-The target binary variable is whether an individual has diabetes. \item \textbf{Task 3: High-Income Individual Selection.} The third task involves using the 1994 Census Bureau dataset \citep{misc_adult_2} to identify a subset of individuals with high incomes (i.e., income $>50K$) for precision marketing purposes.
-This dataset contains $N=32,561$ records with 14 attributes including gender, race, marital status, education level, and more. \item \textbf{Task 4: Airfoil Noise Detection.} The final task involves using the airfoil dataset \citep{misc_airfoil_self-noise_291} from the UCI Machine Learning Repository to identify samples with high sound pressure.
+We use the recruitment dataset \citep{Candidate}, which contains $N=45,372$ candidates with 11 attributes, including education status, handicapped or not, and gender.
+The target binary variable is whether the candidate passes the job interview.
+In this task, the non-null proportion is $\pi_1=0.69$. \item \textbf{Task 2: High-Risk Diabetes Identification.} The second task focuses on health screening, where selecting individuals at high risk of diabetes is critical for early intervention.
+We use the diabetes health indicators dataset \citep{Healthcare_Diabetes_Data}, which contains $N=70,692$ samples and 22 covariates, including demographic attributes (e.g., sex, age, BMI), lifestyle-related features, and several binary health indicators.
+The target binary variable is whether an individual has diabetes.
+The non-null proportion is $\pi_1=0.50$ in the dataset. \item \textbf{Task 3: High-Income Individual Selection.} The third task involves using the 1994 Census Bureau dataset \citep{misc_adult_2} to identify a subset of individuals with high incomes (i.e., income $>50K$) for precision marketing.
+This dataset contains $N=32,561$ records with 14 attributes, including gender, race, marital status, education level, and more.
+The non-null proportion is $\pi_1=0.25$. \item \textbf{Task 4: Airfoil Noise Detection.} The final task involves using the airfoil dataset \citep{misc_airfoil_self-noise_291} from the UCI Machine Learning Repository to identify samples with high sound pressure.
 This dataset contains $N = 1,503$ observations with five physical covariates (log frequency, angle of attack, chord length, free-stream velocity, and suction side log displacement thickness).
-The response variable $Y$ represents the scaled sound pressure, and we aim to test $\mathbb{H}_{0t}: Y_t \in [-\infty,c)$, where $c$ is the $(1 - \pi_1)$-quantile of $Y$, with $\pi_1=0.4$. \end{itemize}
+The response variable $Y$ represents the scaled sound pressure, and we aim to test $\mathbb{H}_{0t}: Y_t \in [-\infty,c)$, where $c$ is the $(1 - \pi_1)$-quantile of $Y$, with $\pi_1=0.60$. \end{itemize}